DE-RSE/de-rse.github.io/en/matrix.md

 ### Additional Rooms

 On Matrix everyone can create their own rooms.
-We are happy to add appropriate rooms to the de-RSE space, for instance rooms for local chapters or specific RSE topics.
+We are happy to add appropriate rooms to the de-RSE space, for instance rooms for local chapters or on specific RSE topics.
 For this, rooms must fulfill the following requirements:

 - The functional account @de-rse@matrix.org must be added with the admin role.